isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 ### Fees and period of registration
 <b>Fees</b><br>
-Regulated dealers must pay an application fee for each application to register with the Registrar.Regulated dealers who <b>submit their application by 31 May 2019 will enjoy a $70 discount</b> off their application fee as an incentive for early registration.<br>
+Regulated dealers must pay an application fee for each application to register with the Registrar.
+Regulated dealers who <b>submit their application by 31 May 2019 will enjoy a $70 discount</b> off their application fee as an incentive for early registration.<br>
 If the Registrar provides in-principle approval for their application, regulated dealers must pay an additional registration fee calculated based on the number of outlets they operate and the period for which they register
 <table>
   <tr>